cityindex-attic/CIAPI.CS.Screensaver/README.md

 <img src="http://content.screencast.com/users/mrdavidlaing/folders/Jing/media/faa462eb-5939-4b57-a2e2-1f2c48650d09/00000025.png">

 ##To install
-[Download & run the installer](https://github.com/cityindex/ciapi.cs.screensaver/downloads) to a Windows PC that has the .NET 4 framework installed
+[Download & run the installer](https://github.com/cityindex/ciapi.cs.screensaver/downloads) on a Windows PC that has the .NET 4 framework installed

 ##To build from source
 Required tools: